Tarot Runes I Ching Stichomancy Contact

 Yin (New)

-The things most apparent, those above and in front, are embodied by the upper trigram Chi'en (Heaven), which is transforming into Tui (Lake).
-As part of this process, strength and creativity are giving way to joy, pleasure, and attraction.
+The things most apparent, those above and in front, are embodied by the upper trigram K'an (Water), which represents danger and the unknown.

-The things least apparent, those below and behind, are embodied by the lower trigram Chen (Thunder), which is transforming into Li (Fire).
-As part of this process, movement, initiative, and action are giving way to brightness and warmth.
+The things least apparent, those below and behind, are embodied by the lower trigram Li (Fire), which is transforming into Sun (Wind).
+As part of this process, brightness and warmth are giving way to penetration and following.